Lucabr01/Automatic-Verification-of-Intelligent-Systems/README.md

 This shows that strict overcooling is unnecessary: a learned policy can preserve equipment safety while substantially lowering operational costs.

 ### 2. EnergyPlus Default Baseline (Bienmann et al.)
-Following the methodology of **Bienmann et al.**, we also compare against the baseline configuration provided internally by the EnergyPlus datacenter model.
+Following the methodology of **Bienmann et al.** [[Biemann et al., 2021]](https://doi.org/10.1016/j.enbuild.2020.110225), we also compare against the baseline configuration provided internally by the EnergyPlus datacenter model.
 This baseline typically operates at a noticeably higher cooling setpoint and therefore consumes less energy than the 21.5°C conservative strategy, but it allows more temperature variability.

 <br>